beckje01/talks/greach-2015-sec-ratpack.md

 [Authorizer](http://ratpack.io/manual/current/api/ratpack/pac4j/Authorizer.html) The interface that is used to determine if authentication required and deals with authorization.

-You can extend [AbstractAuthorizer](http://ratpack.io/manual/current/api/ratpack/pac4j/AbstractAuthorizer.html) to just check if authentication is required and just not do authorization.
+You can extend [AbstractAuthorizer](http://ratpack.io/manual/current/api/ratpack/pac4j/AbstractAuthorizer.html) to just check if authentication is required and not do authorization.

 ----
 ## BasicAuth Example